mikaelhg/modern-mainstream-web-example/README.md

   for building production/staging-deployable application containers.

 * [Traefik](https://traefik.io/) as a reverse HTTP/S proxy and
-  [Let's Encrypt](https://letsencrypt.org/) free HTTPS certificate automation manager.
+  [Let's Encrypt](https://letsencrypt.org/) free SSL certificate automation manager.

 * [Sentry](https://sentry.io/welcome/) for collecting and managing the application execution errors reports produced by both the backend JVM and the frontend end-user web browsers.